sumibi-yakitori/sumibi-yakitori/hid.md

 | ----------- | ------------------------------------------- |
 | 1U          | Cherry MX Brown                             |
 | >1U         | DUROCK White Lotus Light[^DurockWhiteLotus] |

+- Since the switches are mounted on a steel plate, there is a hard, pleasing strike when switches with a definite bottoming feeling are mounted.
+  - However, other than the trackpoint, there is no added value such as a split layout or ergonomic layout, so it is not as pleasurable as the pleasure provided by the HHKB's keystroke feel.

 I had assumed this keyboard was a fairly similar slim version that shares parts with the TEX Shinobi, Surprising, The TEX Shinobi keycap legend is printed, however the TEX Shura keycap was a double shot.